 - Conducts legal analysis and policy development around key issues affecting womens’ safety, including issues that arise locally but may require provincial or national attention

-- Provides training, support and the development of best practices for Interagency Case Assessment Teams (ICATs)
+- Provides training and operational support and the development of best practices for Interagency Case Assessment Teams (ICATs)

-We are guided by a provincial Working Group that includes senior personnel from government, police and community agencies.
+We are guided by a Provincial Working Group that includes senior personnel from government, police, child protection, corrections, Indigenous and community agencies.

-Since 1989, community organizations and The Province of BC have been involved in the development of violence against women coordination initiatives.
+Since 1989, community organizations and the Province of BC have been involved in the development of violence against women coordination initiatives.
 These initiatives bring together system- and community-based representatives to enhance collaboration on local responses to violence against women.
-In 1989, The Province of BC funded 7 community coordination initiatives modelled on the Duluth Domestic Abuse Intervention program and coordination projects in Victoria, BC and London, Ontario.
+In 1989, the Province funded 7 community coordination initiatives modelled on the Duluth Domestic Abuse Intervention program and the coordination initiatives in Victoria, BC and London, Ontario.
 More initiatives have been launched across the province since then, but none have been funded by the provincial government.
-Today there are coordination initiatives in over 50 communities across BC, many of them in rural and isolated areas.
+Today there are coordination initiatives in over 50 communities across BC, many of them in rural and isolated areas supported by CCWS.

-The CCWS Program is an outcome of the work of local and provincial women’s organizations and several key BC Ministries, including the Ministry of Justice.
-The program is the end result of several years of consultation and coordination by EVA BC with groups across the province seeking to improve their community response to violence against women.
-The program’s development and start-up work was managed through a partnership between EVA BC and the Victim Services and Crime Prevention Division (VSCPD) of the Ministry of Justice.
+The CCWS Program is an outcome of the work of local and provincial women’s organizations and several key BC Ministries, including the Ministry of Public Safety and Solicitor General.
+The program is the result of several years of consultation and coordination by EVA BC with groups across the province seeking to improve their community response to violence against women.
+The CCWS program’s development and start-up work was managed through a partnership between EVA BC and the Victim Services and Crime Prevention Division (VSCPD) of the Ministry of Public Safety and Solicitor General.
 EVA BC is now the sole managing partner, while VSCPD continues to be an active Working Group participant.
 Funding for the CCWS pilot was provided by the Law Foundation of BC, the National Crime Prevention Centre, the National Victims Policy Centre of Department of Justice Canada, the Ministry of Community Services and the Ministry of Public Safety and Solicitor General.
-CCWS is currently funded by the Ministry of Justice.
+CCWS is currently funded by the Ministry of Public Safety and Solicitor General.